 This famous Jacobean mansion in the Essex countryside features gardens originally created by two of the 18th Century’s most influential architects – ‘Capability’ Brown and Robert Adam (1728-92).
 Brown remodelled the grounds in the 1760s – sweeping away the formal gardens – with a serpentine lake and natural planting.
 His simple palette is enlivened by Adam’s garden buildings, including the Temple of Victory on Ring Hill and a three-arched Palladian bridge thrown over the artificially widened River Cam.
 Each building or ‘eye-catcher,’ such as a rotunda or even the country house, punctuates and is framed by the landscape, standing out in relief, and acts as both a viewpoint (framing the view across the park to the mansion) and focal point (drawing the eye from the mansion across the pleasure grounds).
 “The Temple of Victory at Audley End was framed by woodland in a gap so that it stood out against the sky on top of a ridge”6.

-Where to stay this autumn: Stoke by Nayland Hotel, Golf & Spa
+Where to stay: Stoke by Nayland Hotel, Golf & Spa

 In the Dedham Vale Area of Outstanding Natural Beauty, on the Suffolk/Essex border, made famous by landscape master John Constable.

 (Audley End is a 1-hour drive from Stoke by Nayland Hotel.)